High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Future Detector Considerations

 To extrapolate these results to a search in real collision data, the same method is applied using regions defined with a measured \shat~instead of one computed with truth-level quantities.
 Two different methods for measuring the total available energy are considered.
 One assumes that the ISR photon is captured by the detector, and therefore uses the measurement of its energy subtracted from the incoming electron-positron \shat~as a proxy for the amount of energy available in the collision.
 This is referred to as the \textit{photon-measured \shat}.
 The second is the \textit{hadron-measured \shat}, which covers the scenario where the photon is lost and the collision CoM must be obtained through measurements of the final-state hadrons.
 Note that the highest $p_T$ photon is always used for these calculations.
 In the photon-measured case, if the true ISR photon is out of acceptance, the predicted \shat~will be significantly different from the true one.
 In the hadron-measured case, the selected photon is excluded from the calculation of \shat.

 Figure~\ref{fig:measuredsqrtshat} shows distributions of these two $\sqrt{\hat{s}}$ measurements for the background and both signal hypotheses.
 The incorporation of detector information gives each resonance a non-negligible width due to smearing introduced by detector resolution.
 As a result, the signal-to-noise in the signal region is lower.
 As seen in Table~\ref{tab:yields}, this width can also create some signal contamination in the sideband.
 Both of these effects make the discrimination task more challenging.
 In the photon-measured case, the signal and $Z$ peaks are approximately symmetric, with the width dominated by the photon energy resolution.
-The high-\shat~tail in the 750 GeV case is the result of events were the true ISR photon is out of acceptance and a random photon (the next highest $p_T$ one) is used to compute \shat.
+The high-\shat~tail in the 750 GeV case is the result of events where the true ISR photon is out of acceptance and a random photon (the next highest $p_T$ one) is used to compute \shat.
 In the hadron-measured case, the signal peaks are asymmetric because there are both resolution and acceptance effects playing a role.
-The $Z$ peak is sharper for the hadron-measured case compared with the photon-measured case because the absolute enery resolution is better at low $p_T$: for the hadron-measured case, all of the particles are $\lesssim m_Z$ while for the photon-measured case, the photon energy is nearly $\sqrt{s}$.
+The $Z$ peak is sharper for the hadron-measured case compared with the photon-measured case because the absolute energy resolution is better at low $p_T$: for the hadron-measured case, all of the particles are $\lesssim m_Z$ while for the photon-measured case, the photon energy is nearly $\sqrt{s}$.

 Performance of the method can be found in Figures~\ref{fig:pfn_measph_roc} and~\ref{fig:pfn_meas_roc}, for the photon-measured and hadron-measured \shat, respectively.
+The signal significance is calculated using the signal region that is defined by the \shat~measure of interest, and is not normalized to the original truth sensitivity.
 Although the sensitivity is generally diminished by detector effects, there is still strong enhancement for a variety of signal injections, representing potential for this method in real collision data.
 Future innovations on hardware (e.g. increased acceptance) and software (e.g. combining photon- and hadron-measurements) may be able to close any remaining gaps between the truth \shat~and the reconstructed version(s).

+These studies also indicate the effectiveness of the method in a real analysis context where a sliding window would be used to define sets of signal regions and sidebands across \shat.
+In this case, there would necessarily be some sidebands with more signal events than the signal region, leading to suboptimal sensitivity, though at least one such region will exist where the signal is mostly in the signal region.

+A summary of all training configurations and the impact of the neural net on the achievable signal sensitivity can be found in Table~\ref{tab:resultsummary}.